Kong/docs.konghq.com/app/dev-portal/app-reg/index.md

 - A Gateway Service configured in Konnect Gateway Manager, and [linked to the published API](/konnect/dev-portal/apis/gateway-service-link) in Dev Portal.

 {:.note}
-> *In order for credential generation to properly restrict access to your API with Authentication Strategies, a Konnect Gateway Service must be [linked to your API](../apis/gateway-service-link).
-Gateway version 3.6+ supported. *
+> An API must be linked to a Konnect Gateway Service (version 3.6+) to be able to restrict access to your API with Authentication Strategies.

 ## Enable app registration with key authentication {#key-auth-flow}